How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Screen Reader Compatibility: Auditory Interface Support

 - Test your site with popular screen readers like NVDA (Windows), JAWS (Windows), and VoiceOver (macOS/iOS).
-Each screen reader may interpret code slightly differently.
+Each screen reader may interpret code slightly differently, so testing with multiple is important.
+According to WebAIM’s Screen Reader Survey, NVDA and JAWS are the most common on Windows, while VoiceOver dominates on mobile.

 - Ensure dynamic content updates are announced to screen reader users via ARIA live regions.
-This is particularly important for single-page applications and dynamic content.
+This is particularly important for single-page applications and dynamic content where page content changes without reload.

 Keyboard Accessibility: Non-Mouse Interaction